fionncur/IDStools/docs/source/index.rst

    contain the root `toctree` directive.

 ##########
- IDSTools
+ IDStools
 ##########

-Following are the pages that shows tools available in the IDSTools and how to utilize them.
+Following are the pages that shows tools available in the IDStools and how to utilize them.
 It also gives API documentation to help with knowledge of core functionalities.